Ryan Gill, Engineer

 Peace of mind is a sound boiler.
 But choosing the perfect boiler for you and your home can be a bit of a nuisance.
 With so many different types, sizes, and models - it’s confusing to say the least.

 Here at BOXT, we’re always looking for new ways to make your life stress-free.
 That’s why we’ve made this helpful guide to assist you through your boiler conundrum.
 Reliable, efficient, and reasonably priced - that perfect boiler is out there.
 So where do you start?
-Well, you’re at the right place...
+Well, you’re in the right place...

 Firstly, It’s important to consider efficiency when searching for the right boiler - but why?
 The more efficient your boiler is the more energy and money you will save as a direct result.
 This also means a more eco-friendly boiler, which is easier on your wallet and healthier for the environment.
 Everyone’s a winner.